-- 1. Cursive writing instruction may begin at either second or third grade based on a campus decision. - 2.
-Three tests and two daily grades per six weeks/marking period are also required.
+- 1. Cursive writing instruction may begin at either second or third grade based on a campus decision. - The teacher's gradebook must contain a minimum of 3 daily grades per six weeks/ marking period; grading scale will convert from a numerical average to an alpha grade.